sjetha/istanbuljs.github.io/content/integrations/index.md

 ---
-title: Tools That Integrate With Istanbul API's
+title: Tools That Integrate With Istanbul's APIs
 ---

 The following tools integrate with Istanbul to provide JavaScript